hphelion/documentation/cli.unix.block-storage.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-This page gives you a few examples of how to perform various block storage tasks using the HP Helion Cloud service.
+This page gives you a few examples of how to perform various block storage tasks using the HP Helion Public Cloud service.
 This page discusses the following tasks:

 * [Adding Volumes](#AddingVolumes)
 * [Listing Available Volumes](#ListingAvailableVolumes)